Comments and suggestions to admin@lusitania.net

 Probate.
 He was also very much a personal friend and political ally

 of President Wilson's.
-Both Wilson and Malone often spoke
+Both Wilson and Malone often spoke publicly

-the campaign trail with Wilson for the President's 1916 re-election
+campaign trail with Wilson for the President's 1916 re-election

 campaign.
 Being O'Gorman's son-in-law would undoubtedly have